Let’s start with the pronunciation of this odd little word, specifically the latter half.

 or walking on the trails that surround the center in the area known as Wildcat Park.

 Having Shoal Creek Conservation Education Center nearby allows us to squeeze in bite-sized snacks of nature on a regular basis, and we always leave with our spirits full.

 My dad’s the type of guy who devours books about history for fun.
 I think he’s read every David McCullough book out there, and he retains all that information.
-At age 86, he’s a walking encyclopedia (or is database a more relevant term now?) of historical facts.
+At age 86, he’s a walking encyclopedia (or is database a more relevant term?) of historical facts.

-When I was a kid, our summer vacations included stops at museums and important historical sites like Gettysburg and Vicksburg, where my siblings and I would pout because there we were, standing on empty battlefields instead of splashing in a hotel pool.
+When I was a kid, our summer vacations included stops at museums and important historical sites like Gettysburg and Vicksburg, where my siblings and I would pout because there we were, standing on empty battlefields instead of splashing in a hotel pool like our peers.

-But, decades later, I find myself seeking stories of local places, and the people connected to them, and writing about these things for a living.
+But, decades later, I find myself seeking stories of local places, and the people connected to them, and writing about these subjects for a living.

 How’s that for karma?

 With age comes wisdom, and while I might not read history books for pleasure like my dad does, I have acquired a healthy respect for it.

 To demonstrate that (and to atone for my lousy adolescent attitude), I often take my dad to historical places in the Joplin area when he and my mom come to visit from Chicago (now via a direct flight from O’Hare to the Joplin Regional Airport – woohoo!).

 Here’s what we did on their most recent trip to Joplin.